Saumya4321/uart-test-app/README.md

 ## Overview
 The **UART Test App** is a PyQt-based application that allows users to test and debug UART communication between two devices.
 It provides a simple and interactive GUI to configure serial communication parameters, send and receive data, and console-log errors.
 This tool is useful for embedded systems engineers, hardware developers, and anyone working with serial communication.

+## Motivation
+This UART communication app was mainly developed to perform experiments on connecting with a custom laser scancard.

 ## Features
 - **Customizable Serial Configuration:** Set baud rate, parity, data bits, and stop bits.
 - **Live Console Output:** View incoming data in real time.